 - Panic periods when markets fear a financial crisis, and liquidity becomes the top priority.
 We saw gold sell-off during times of peak anxiety about the US or EU.
 During these periods, investors tend to sell gold to raise cash.

-There are two routes to investing in gold assets online in uae: speculating on their prices or buying them in the hope they increase in value.
+There are two routes to investing in gold assets online: speculating on their prices using CFDs or buying them in the hope they increase in value.

 Buying gold securities

 You take ownership of a portion of the gold mining stocks and funds or gold ETFs outright, with the intention of holding it with a brokerage attempting to profit from share price changes as well as dividend payments.
 Unlike Gold ETFs that track the spot price of gold and hold 100% physical gold bullion, gold mining stocks and funds are not a “pure play” on gold, as it’s unlikely that a company’s value will directly replicate the price of gold.

 Before you can start, you would need to open an investing account.